Researcher at the Swedish South Asian Studies Network (SASNET), Lund University

 I have a published a monograph with Palgrave Macmillan.
-Articles have appeared in The Times Literary Supplement, The Conversation, The Independent, Modern Intellectual History, and History of Political Thought.
+Articles have appeared in The Times Literary Supplement, The Conversation, The Independent, Modern Intellectual History, Nidabe: An Interdisciplinary Journal of Middle East Studies, Open Democracy, and History of Political Thought.

 I am the Founding President of the UC Berkeley Humanities and Social Sciences Association.

-I have taught at San Quentin Prison University Project, UC Berkeley, and Stanford, among others.
+I have taught at San Quentin Prison University Project, Berkeley City College, UC Berkeley, Lund University and Stanford.

 I have also been a freelance writer and researcher for American immigration attorneys for over two years.